This is a Christian Creed I developed for my personal and ministry use.

 as recorded in the New Testament under the New Covenant.

-Having been baptized with the Holy Spirit, he, the Spirit of Truth, leads and guide us into all truth,
+Having been baptized with the Holy Spirit by Jesus (Matthew 3:11), he, the Spirit of Truth, leads and guide us into all truth,

 keeping us holy and safe, in our surrendering to him.

-I believe in baptism of the Holy Spirit
+I believe in the filling or infilling of the Holy Spirit

 in which God gifts believers with various

-ministries and capabilities for his own glory and purpose.
+capabilities for living and ministry for his own glory and purpose.

 For tongues are a gift given to some for a specific